What is labor?

 After your baby is born, you enter the third and final stage of labor.
 This is delivery of the placenta.
 This is the organ that has nourished your baby inside the uterus.
 This stage often lasts just a few minutes up to a half-hour.
 In this stage, the placenta passes out of the uterus and through the vagina.

 Each labor experience is different.
 The amount of time in each stage will also vary.
-But most women will deliver their baby within 10 hours after being admitted into the hospital, if the labor is not induced.
+But most people will deliver their baby within 10 hours after being admitted into the hospital, if the labor is not induced.
 Labor is generally shorter for future pregnancies.

 Induction of labor